-There are many core story elements in motion at this point, for example, the morality concerned with how a person should treat themselves and others when death visits their lives, but I can only talk about them one at a time.
-So for this third post, let us discuss the constant that is present in every story, and that we must never take our eye off: Knowledge Gaps.
+There are many core story elements in motion at this point, but I can only talk about them one at a time.
+So for this third post, let us discuss the defining substance of story: Knowledge Gaps.

 For a story to be compelling it will contain knowledge gaps.
+Indeed, in my opinion, for a story to exist it will contain knowledge gaps.
 Stories are made from gaps in knowledge – it’s as basic and as simple as that.
 I define a story as, ‘any form of communication that includes knowledge gaps in the telling’.
-These gaps trigger instinctive responses through which our audience projects their own intelligence into the gaps in knowledge you have created in order to make sense of the developing narrative.
+These gaps trigger instinctive responses through which our audience projects their own intelligence into the gaps in order to make sense of the developing narrative.
 The audience does this because incomplete narratives are a sign of risk or opportunity in the real world.
 We fill knowledge gaps instinctively, unconsciously and urgently.
-Our ability to complete narratives in our mind is effectively the driving force that defines the intelligence that allows us to rule the planet.
+Our ability to complete narratives in our mind is effectively the driving force that defines the intelligence that has allowed us to rule the planet.
 Really. it’s as important as that.

 Don’t worry about this – I know it is neuroscience, but we will move on to what it means for storytellers in just a moment!